mstyles/laravel-pdf-merger/README.md

 $merger->setFileName('merger.pdf');
 ```

-In the end, finnish process with `merge` or `duplexMerge` method and use one of the output options for the merged PDF.
-The difference bwetween two methods is, that `duplexMerge` adds blank page after each merged PDF, if it has odd number of pages.
+Once you're done adding pages to the PDF, merge them with `merge` or `duplexMerge` method and use one of the output options for the merged PDF.
+The difference between two methods is, that `duplexMerge` adds blank page after each merged PDF, if it has an odd number of pages to enable duplex printing.

 Available output options are:
   * `inline()`